-The Dodd-Frank Act and its implementing regulations will result in greater compliance costs and may reduce the profitability of some of our products and services.
+The Dodd-Frank Act and its implementing regulations has resulted in greater compliance costs and reduced the profitability of some of our products and services.
 Implementation of the proposed Basel III rules for capital could increase our compliance costs because of the complexity in the risk assessment rules.
-Both federal and state governments could enact new laws affecting financial institutions that would increase our regulatory burden and could negatively affect our profits.
+Both federal and state governments could enact new laws affecting financial institutions that would further increase our regulatory burden and could negatively affect our profits.